 Luca’s interested in how we establish a shared agreement around the basic facts before we begin debating.
 Why can’t I know just the facts?
 Why must everything be an opinion?
 Luca brings up as an extreme example the weather in the region around Venice.
 After noticing that fewer tourists show up in Venice when the weather is predicted to be bad, the governor of the region declared the need for a new weather forecast system that didn’t damage the tourism economy.
 Facts count, Luca says, and we should agree that some things, like weather forecasts, should remain outside the realm of political alteration.

 Sasha Costanza-Chock comments: Italy has a strong history of free television and free radio, as well, for 70 years, before the consolidation in TV.
-Through the end of the ‘90s, into the 2000s, Indymedia Italy was one of the strongest nodes in the global network and spread radical thought.
-And hackerspaces, squats, are very creative radical media making.
+Through the end of the ‘90s, into the 2000s, Pasquinelli, and so on.

 These theories and media practice have been tied to social movement practices, for example the squatting movement.
 So, a question: How can we recuperate that fascinating history of Italian radical media/theory production, and have that be the narrative we reproduce worldwide instead of the story of Berlusconi and control of television?